christiankral/HanserModelica/README.md

 Watch the YouTube video on creating the model [`FirstSteps.Example4`](https://www.youtube.com/watch?v=esGAcZ_ViRU).

 Contact the author by creating a [New GitHub Issue](https://github.com/christiankral/HanserModelica/issues/new).
+Get more information about the [author](https://christiankral.net).

 ## Content of the book (translated to English)